 Except for the grants classified as contributions discussed above, IFDC's grants and contracts are considered to be exchange contracts and, therefore, the revenues are classified as unrestricted and are recognized as the related funds are expended.
-Deferred revenue of \$17,839,590 and \$12,015,211 at December 31, 2014 and 2013, respectively, represents funds received in advance or grants and contract funds received in excess of amounts expended.
+Deferred revenue of \$15,851,549 and \$17,839,590 at December 31, 2015 and 2014, respectively, represents funds received or billings in advance or in excess of amounts expended on grants and contracts.